ferpar/murat15/README.md

-# Animated Tree Chart
+# Stacked Bar Chart

-Using d3 and React to create an animated tree chart.
+Using d3 and React to create a stacked bar chart.
 Also used the ResizeObserver API to efficiently update on resize events.